Skip to main content

 • atmosphere

-• “Overall the atmosphere is more relaxed and story focused, and some side missions actually make you think and explore on your own; there are no quest markers where to go when you need to find something from the map.”
+• “Overall the atmosphere is more relaxed and story-focused, but some side missions make you think and explore on your own without quest markers.”

 • optimization